vanilla-manifesto/vanilla-di-manifesto/vanilla-di-manifesto-js.md

 - Good portability for most languages
 - Good way to layered architecture

-For fairness, this approach have the following disadvantages:
+For fairness, this approach has the following disadvantages:

 - Can't follow completly to DRY
 - Maintainability highly depend to design skill